bitkeeper/zif.sedna/src/zif/sedna/README_sednaobject.txt

 SednaXPath is a class intended to abstract XQuery results to provide pythonic sequence methods.
-XPath results are readonly, so this class mainly provides length and accessors.
+XPath results are readonly, so this class mainly provides length, indexed access, and slicing.

-Initialize a SednaXPath with a cursor an XQuery expression, and an optional
+Initialize a SednaXPath with a cursor, an XQuery expression, and an optional
 parser:

     >>> from sednaobject import SednaXPath